 6. For injury prevention and joint health, good physical fitness, posture, and alignment could not be more important.
 These are the backbone of our training regimen.
 Especially with beginners, we emphasize physiologically correct movement habits to avoid unnecessary wear-and-tear from incorrect movement.

 7. Younger children practice gross motor skills needed for good physical health and coordination.
 They work the building blocks of movement, basic karate techniques, and advance at their individual paces.
 When a 6-7 year old child exhibits the maturity and skill to move up, they can attend more serious beginner/intermediate kids’ classes.

 8. Belt rank signifies experience and ability level.
 As each student demonstrates sufficient understanding of the curriculum, their belt color darkens.
 Promotion requirements are structured by technical knowledge and performance, spirit, and attitude, as well as respectful demeanor outside the dojo.

 9. Absolutely.
 New Visions offers regular local and regional opportunities for advanced training, as well as supplemental classes within the dojo.

 10. Getting started is simple.
 Contact us to set up an appointment for your first lesson.
 Wear comfortable clothes when you come in for your introduction to the dojo, instructors, and curriculum.
 Then, choose which class times are right for you and when you’d like to start your trial.
 When you register, you’ll receive your student uniform (gi).

 11. Generally, students begin sparring after gold belt – 2 to 3 months into training.
 Beginners ease their way into the sparring scenario with shield and partner drills before live partner sparring.
 Current students make a point to work with beginners at their comfort level.
 All sparring is well-supervised and essential to growth in awareness, proper judgment, reaction timing, and control.

 12. Transfer students are case-by-case.
 In these scenarios, we consider technical knowledge, practical experience, and skill.
 Students coming from other Wado schools may hold their rank, but should be prepared to fill in any gaps in curriculum and training time.
-Any transfer students interested in trying a class at New Visions should contact the school for details.
+Any transfer students interested in training at New Visions should contact the school to schedule a trial class.

 13. Yes we do!
 Please see our competition page for details.